Practically/Conventional-Tools/docs/git-hooks.md

   ✔ Run prettier on staged files

- ✔ All hooks have completed successfuly
+ ✔ All hooks have completed successfully
 ```

 ## Variable Substitution